 Better customer experience

-These days customer expectations are high.
-They expect to get a response from customer services within 10 minutes of contact.
+Customer expectations are high, they expect to get a response from customer services within 10 minutes of contact.
 If they’re waiting longer, customer satisfaction begins to fall.

 Better supply chain and inventory management